State of GenAI Data Readiness in 2024 - Survey results are in!

 • Imbalance

 At times, a dataset has imbalanced classes, for example, when a particular class is either over- or under-represented.
-Synthetic data addresses the imbalance by distributing majority and minority classes more equally.
+Artificial data addresses the imbalance by distributing majority and minority classes more equally.

 • Privacy

-When handling sensitive information, synthetic data can be used to generate similar data without revealing an individual’s personal details.
+When handling sensitive information, fake data can be used to generate similar info without revealing an individual’s personal details.
 This anonymity lets model developers and testers use the data freely while also maintaining data privacy.
 Key privacy-driven synthetic data examples include users like clinics and hospitals (synthetic patient data) and banks and brokerages (synthetic financial data).

 • Scarcity